csumb/csumb-gatsby/src/static/dashboard.md

 To reorder your apps, expand your apps using the arrow on the right, and click the **Edit order** button.
 Apps that are towards the end of your list are hidden by default.

-If you use an app in the **More apps** section frequenlty, we suggest you bookmark it in your browser.
+If you use an app in the **More apps** section frequently, we suggest you bookmark it in your browser.

 ## Ottercard, print balance, and your account